hoffmangroup/genomedata/doc/genomedata.rst

 =======

-There is a moderated genomedata-announce mailing list that you can subscribe to for information on new releases of genomedata:
+There is a moderated genomedata-announce mailing list that you can subscribe to for information on new releases of Genomedata:

 https://mailman1.u.washington.edu/mailman/listinfo/genomedata-announce